-Colleen Hoover is known for writing contemporary romance novels (and book series) that have become a sensation on Instagram, TikTok, and other social media.
-As such, a Colleen Hoover book may seem like enticing fiction for kids to read.
-However, parents may take a common view that her books are NOT for all ages.
+Colleen Hoover the author is known for writing contemporary romance novels that have become a sensation on Instagram, TikTok, and other social media.
+As such, a Colleen Hoover book may seem like enticing fiction for teens to read.
+However, her books are NOT for all ages.

 Colleen Hoover Books: Age Rating For Each Book